How We Assess

 - End of Year age related assessment for Gap Analysis purposes

-At the end of each academic year, children take an age related assessment.
-These assessments are used for Gap Analysis purposes and the information collected is given to each child’s new teacher ready for the new academic year.
-This information is then used to enhance the learning through prioritisation and personalised learning.
+At the end of each long term (three times), children take an age related assessment.
+These assessments are used for Gap Analysis purposes.
+This information is then used to enhance the learning through prioritisation and adaptive learning/resources.

 Using all of these assessment procedures means learning is tailored to the individual needs of each child.